maxov/gulp-grunt/README.md

 #### options
 This object is the exact same as for [gulp-grunt()](#gulp-grunt-1) above.
-This tells gulp-grunt what prefix to use and what base to search for.
+This tells gulp-grunt what prefix to use and what base to search for, among other things.

 ***